KotlinCS 124 LogoJava

 More specifically, our learning objectives related to AI-supported programming include:

 Our excitement about teaching you about generative AI is inspired and guided by our own usage of these tools.
 Geoff is actively collaborating with Claude Code on the many pieces of CS 124 courseware that he maintains.
 He’s used it to vibe code entire websites, to create study materials for courses he’s taken, and continues to be amazed by what it can accomplish.
-These experiences inform how we’ll teach you to harness AI’s power effectively.
+These experiences inform how we teach students to harness AI’s power effectively.

-We’re Still Teaching Programming Fundamentals
+We’re Still Teaching Classical Programming

-We’re Still Teaching Programming Fundamentals
+We’re Still Teaching Classical Programming

 We will continue to prohibit AI use on our proctored quizzes given in the CBTF.
 Every quiz includes programming and debugging challenges, which must be completed without access to AI.
 (At some point in the future we may add prompting challenges to the quizzes as well.)
 We’ve also increased the grade weight of the proctored quizzes, which now represent 70% of a student’s grade.
-Over time we will continue to monitor student performance in CS 124 and in later courses and make adjustments as needed to ensure that we are still effectively teaching programming fundamentals.
+Over time we will continue to monitor student performance in CS 124 and in later courses and make adjustments as needed to ensure that we are still effectively teaching classical programming.

 However, we should not lose sight of the fact that these developments are tremendously exciting!
 Computers have always been powerful tools that you can use to change the world.
 And they just got much easier to use.
-That’s a good thing.
-There are complications to navigate, but we’ll do that together.
-It’s a great time to be a software developer—or become one!
+As Kailash Nadh wrote:

 Frequently Asked Questions